aasmul1/Informatikk-Prosjektarbeid/README..md

 ## Project Structure

-The coding projekt is located in the notes folder, which you can access with `cd notes` from root level.
+The coding projekt is located in the notes subdirectory, which you can access with `cd notes` from root level in the terminal.

 The coding project is organized as follows: